-If your waterfowl has had a hard trip, give one drink every 15 minutes for the first hour with no feed.
+On arrival give very warm water, 1-3 drinks every 10 minutes for the first hour with no feed so it does not cool their body too guickly and put them in shock.
 This will help prevent them from choking or becoming waterlogged.
 After the hour, keep waterer and feeder full at all times.
 Never offer food without water.
 Ducks and geese will require more care in that they are messier with water founts.
 DO NOT MEDICATE WATER FOR DUCKS OR GEESE!!!
-Make sure the water fount and base are sturdy as you do not want it knocked over into the litler.
-Waterfowl can be turned outside at an earlier age depending on the weather DO NOT let baby ducks and geese near a pond as they will drown without a mother to ehlp them.
+Make sure the water fount and base are sturdy as you do not want it knocked over into the litter.
+Waterfowl can be turned outside at an earlier age depending on the weather.
+DO NOT let baby ducks or geese near a pond as they will drown without a mother to help them.
 Their down absorbs water.
-Once they have featherd out, (usually 2 to 3 months depending on the breed), they will have the oils needed to swim freely.
+Once they have feathered out, (usually 2 to 3 months depending on breed), they will have the oils needed to swim freely.